The density of expected persistence diagrams and its kernel based estimation: Abstract

 \section{Abstract}

 Persistence diagrams play a fundamental role in Topological Data Analysis where they are used as topological descriptors of filtrations built on top of data.
 They consist in discrete multisets of points in the plane $\R^2$ that can equivalently be seen as discrete measures in $\R^2$.
-When the data come as a random point cloud, these discrete measures become random measures whose expectation is studied in this paper.
-First, we show that for a wide class of filtrations, including the \v Cech and Rips-Vietoris filtrations, the expected persistence diagram, that is a deterministic measure on $\R^2$, has a density with respect to the Lebesgue measure.
+When the data is assumed to be random, these discrete measures become random measures whose expectation is studied in this paper.
+First, we show that for a wide class of filtrations, including the \v Cech and Rips-Vietoris filtrations, but also the sublevels of a Brownian motion, the expected persistence diagram, that is a deterministic measure on $\R^2$, has a density with respect to the Lebesgue measure.
 Second, building on the previous result we show that the persistence surface recently introduced in \cite{adams2017persistence} can be seen as a kernel estimator of this density.
 We propose a cross-validation scheme for selecting an optimal bandwidth, which is proven to be a consistent procedure to estimate the density.